appolinefr/HTML-CSS-Git-Challenge-Code-Refactor/README.md

 The main acceptance criteria were as follow:
 - make sure to have semantic HTML elements
-- ensure that the elements follow a logical structure independent
+- ensure that the elements follow a logical structure
 - include accessible alt attributes as well as a concise, descriptive title
 - organise and consolidate CSS elements and properties
 - deploy the page on github

 This homework was overall not as challenging as expected as most of the content was covered during the classes.
 Deploying the page was a little overwhelming as this was not practised in class.
+Luckily the TA showed use the steps so it made this first hands-on experience smoother.

 ### Link to deployed page